coding-sisterhood/html-css-workshop/README.md

 `p` element stands for the paragraph.

 3. Now let's add photos of your team members.
-Inside your `superheroes` folder, create a folder called `images`.
+Inside your `superheroines` folder, create a folder called `images`.
 Now add photos of each teammate there.
 Be creative!
 You can use someone's mobile phone to take photos and then send them to the Coding Sisterhood Slack channel so that they can be accessed from your laptop.

 4. Add photos to your .html file.
 After the `p` element, add `<image />` tag with the corresponding information about the source of the image.
 For example, if the photo's name is `my-best-photo.jpeg`, you need to add